-- Concept testing: Hotspot question type can be used to experiment with different ideas.
+- Concept testing: Researchers use Hotspot testing to experiment with different ideas.
 Researchers can go ahead with the images with the highest number of 'likes'.

-- Usability testing: These advanced question types can also be used to conduct website usability testing.
+- Usability testing: Developers use the hotspot question to conduct website usability testing.
 You can show different variants of website designs and ask respondents whether they like specific elements in a particular design or not.

-- Feedback surveys: Hot spot questions can be used in any feedback surveys when you need to gather feedback on visual elements.
+- Feedback surveys: Hot spot quizzes can be used in any feedback surveys when you need to gather feedback on visual elements.
 There can be instances when people completely ignored sections in the background image.
-This question type can be used to get explicit feedback.
+Researchers use this question type to get explicit feedback.

 Advantages of hotspot image testing

 - Gather feedback early: With hotspot survey questions, you can collect feedback from the target audience early in the process.

 - Know what exactly respondents like: Instead of guessing what customers may like, you can collect data on what exactly they want.
 It's always better to get specific feedback versus general feedback.

 - Save time:Once you know your respondents' likes and dislikes, you need to work on only specific elements.
 It saves time as compared to reworking the complete design.